Suicidal behaviors in children

 • Having access to guns or medicines that might be used in a suicide attempt

-• Being a sexual minority (LGBT)
+• Being a sexual minority (LGBTQ+)

 We can treat suicidal behaviors in many ways, and we’ll help you know what level of care your child needs.
 We offer:

-• Hospital care, for children and teens who cannot be safely managed at home
+• Hospital care - for children and teens who cannot be safely managed at home

-• Day treatment, for children and adolescents who are safe to be at home but require a five-day-a-week program that includes school services and group therapy
+• Day treatment - for children and adolescents who are safe to be at home but require a five-day-a-week program that includes school services and group therapy

-• A nationally recognized intensive outpatient program (SPARC), where teens live at home and attend school, while also getting several hours of weekly therapy
+• A nationally recognized intensive outpatient program (SPARC) - where teens live at home and attend school, while also getting several hours of weekly therapy

-• Outpatient therapy, where you meet with a mental health professional as often as you and your child need to
+• Outpatient therapy - where you meet with a mental health professional as often as you and your child need to

 Our specialists will also team up to provide the best possible care for your child.
-Our specialists include:

-• Child psychiatrists, who are doctors that address your child’s mental health
+• Child psychiatrists - who are doctors that address your child’s mental health

-• Child psychologists, who provide therapy to help your child think and act more positively
+• Child psychologists - who provide therapy to help your child think and act more positively

-• Clinical therapists, who are licensed providers that can help your family learn skills to move forward
+• Clinical therapists - who are licensed providers that can help your family learn skills to move forward

-• Recreation therapists, who help you find activities and behaviors that improve mood
+• Recreation therapists - who help you find activities and behaviors that improve mood

-• Nurses, who can oversee all aspects of treatment, answer questions and treat any physical problems
+• Nurses - who can oversee all aspects of treatment, answer questions and treat any physical problems

 At each level of care, we’ll start by creating a safety plan.
 This plan is a critical tool for suicide prevention.
-It includes things like

 • Warning signs to watch for